StoneDot/dynein/tests/cmd/admin.md

     -V, --version       Prints version information

 OPTIONS:
-    -o, --output <output>    Switch output format [possible values: yaml] -p, --port <port>        Specify the port number.
-This option has an effect only when `--region local` is used -r, --region <region>    The region to use (e.g. --region us-east-1).
+        --endpoint-url <endpoint-url>    Specify the endpoint to use (e.g. --endpoint-url http://dynamodb.us-east- 2.amazonaws.com/).
+If you use this option with `--port`, the endpoint is rewritten by the value of`--port`.
+Stored config of port does not affect the specified endpoint.
+Please note that the endpoint's URL and the specified region should align -o, --output <output>                Switch output format [possible values: yaml] -p, --port <port>                    Specify the port number.
+This option has an effect only when `--region local` is used
+    -r, --region <region>                The region to use (e.g. --region us-east-1).
 When using DynamodB Local, use `--region local`.
-You can use --region option in both top-level and subcommand-level -t, --table <table>      Target table of the operation.
-You can use --table option in both top-level and subcommand- level.
+You can use --region option in both top-level and subcommand- level
+    -t, --table <table>                  Target table of the operation.
+You can use --table option in both top-level and subcommand-level.
 You can store table schema locally by executing `$ dy use`, after that you need not to specify --table on every command

 ARGS:
     <target-table-to-desc>    Target table name.
 Optionally you may specify the target table by --table (-t) option